OpenLitterMap/openlittermap-web/littercoin/README.md

 9. exit
 ```

+## Initialize The Smart Contract
+To initialize the littercoin smart contract, we will need to identify a UTXO that the cardano-cli tx builder will consume.
+This is used only once by running the init-tx.sh bash shell script.
+We also need to setup a public & private key that will be used to pay for the initialization transaction executed by cardano-cli.

 #### Demeter Run Setup
 Demeter Run is a fully hosted provider that creates workspaces where you can interact with the cardano node and build and launch web3 applications.
 You will need to create a workspace (for free) for the steps below.
 1. Go to https://demeter.run/